wp-plugins/bp-profile-search/readme.txt

 === BP Profile Search ===
-Tags: buddypress, profile, search
-Requires at least: 3.0
+Tags: buddypress, profile, profiles, search, filter Requires at least: 3.0
-Tested up to: 3.0.3
+Tested up to: 3.0.4
-Stable tag: 2.2
+Stable tag: 2.3

-Adds a customizable search form to your BuddyPress Members page, so visitors can find site members searching their public profiles.
+Adds a configurable search form to your BuddyPress Members directory, so visitors can find site members searching their extended profiles.

 == Description ==

-BP Profile Search adds a customizable search form to your BuddyPress Members page, so visitors can find site members searching their public profiles.
+BP Profile Search adds a configurable search form to your BuddyPress Members directory, so visitors can find site members searching their extended profiles.

 Features:

-BP Profile Search shows a collapsible search form in your Members page.
-The form header text and the profile fields to include in the search are configurable from the admin page.
+BP Profile Search shows your visitors a form to search or filter your Members directory.
+In the plugin admin page you can access the following options:

-BP Profile Search by default returns exact matches only, but users can request a fuzzy search using the wildcard characters *% (percent sign)*, matching zero or more characters, and *_ (underscore)*, matching exactly one character.
-So, for instance, a search for *%John%* matches *John*, *Johnson*, *Long John Silver* and so on.
+* specify the text for the form header and welcome message (HTML enabled);

+* enable the show/hide form feature;

+* select the profile fields to include in the search form (currently the *datebox* profile fields are not supported);

-If your extended profiles include a birth date field, BP Profile Search can also perform age range searches, allowing users to enter the minimum and maximum age for their search.
+* if your extended profiles include a birth date field, enable the Age Range search, so your visitors can specify the minimum and maximum age for their search;

-In the back end, BP Profile Search allows to customize the search form header text, select the profile fields to include in the search, enable the show/hide form feature, enable and customize the age range search feature.
+* select the search mode for text fields, between:
+-- partial match, where a search for <i>John</i> matches field values of <i>John</i>, <i>Johnson</i>, <i>Long John Silver</i>, and so on;
+-- exact match, where a search for <i>John</i> matches the field value <i>John</i> only.

+In both modes the wildcard characters <i>% (percent sign)</i>, matching zero or more characters, and <i>_ (underscore)</i>, matching exactly one character, are available to your visitors to better specify their search.

 == Installation ==

-After the standard manual or automatic plugin installation procedure, add the profile search form to your BuddyPress Members page.
+After the standard manual or automatic plugin installation procedure, you'll be able to access the plugin admin page *BuddyPress -> Profile Search*.

+Before you can use the plugin, you have to add the profile search form to your BuddyPress Members page.

 If you are using the BuddyPress default theme, open *index.php* in the *buddypress/bp-themes/bp-default/members* folder, locate this line (line 14):